 The relative size of the uncertainty range affects the outcome of the reconciliation exercise.
-When looking only at a reconciliation outcome, there is an incentive to favouring technologies with larger uncertainty ranges that may increase the chances of an overlap between the source- and site-level quantification uncertainty ranges.
-Therefore, whether the site-level measurement technology results in a large uncertainty range should be established.
-If so, it is recommended to select alternative site-level measurement technology, or to perform additional measurements with the same technology within similar conditions when emissions are expected to be similar.
-Either of these could reduce the uncertainty of the site-level measurement and increase confidence in reconciliation.
+When looking only at a reconciliation outcome, there is an incentive to favouring technologies with larger uncertainty ranges that may increase the chances of an overlap between the source- and site level quantification uncertainty ranges.
+Therefore, whether the site level measurement technology results in a large uncertainty range should be established.
+If so, it is recommended to select alternative site level measurement technology.
+In some cases, the selected technology may be the most suitable technology and is expected to be able to capture the majority of emissions, or if it is in line with local regulation minimum detection threshold requirements.
+It may also be recommended to perform additional measurements with the same technology within similar conditions when emissions are expected to be similar.
+Either of these could reduce the uncertainty of the site level measurement and increase confidence in reconciliation.

-Methane emissions can be highly variable over time (see Section 2.7.3), such that conducting site/facility-level measurements may result in high levels of uncertainty.
-This typically does not allow an annual inventory or reporting with satisfactory certainty.
+In general, there may be limitations to performing these snapshot reconciliation exercises.
+For example, this may be due to the challenges with deriving source level uncertainty estimates, which can be technically challenging and time consuming.
+Methane emissions can be highly variable over time (see Section 2.7.3), such that conducting site/facilitylevel measurements may result in high levels of uncertainty.
+The extrapolation of these measurement beyond the measured time frames will also introduce additional uncertainty.
+Therefore, this typically does not allow an annual inventory or reporting with a satisfactory level of certainty.
 Reconciliation is intended to be repeated.
 The main objectives are to learn from the reconciliation to improve the quality of the quantification and reporting and to achieve emission reductions.
-Operators can conduct site-level measurements and reconciliation that cover various conditions and patterns.
+Operators can conduct site level measurements and reconciliation that cover various conditions and patterns.
 Reconciliations do not need to be performed using the same technologies.
-The process described above can be adjusted to reflect different detection thresholds and uncertainties of the site-level measurement technologies used as part of the time-series analysis.
-Combinations of technologies can be used in measuring and reconciliation over time.
-For example, multiple site-level measurement technologies may be combined to increase measurement coverage of site-level emissions.
+The process described above can be adjusted to reflect different detection thresholds and uncertainties of the site level measurement technologies used as part of the time-series analysis.
+Combinations of technologies can be used in measurement and reconciliation over time.
+For example, multiple site level measurement technologies may be combined to increase measurement coverage of site level emissions.
 Examples can be found in Section 3.

-2.6 Tree 5 - Example reconciliation for a group of sites
+2.6 Tree 5 - Reconciliation for a group of sites